Art & Design

 7. The Media

 The course is assessed in two exam papers at the end of the course.
 Despite this, there will be some smaller tests throughout the course and this will enable the teacher to see how the student is improving with regard to their knowledge and understanding.

-IGCSE in Spanish at Emerald Sixth Form will lead you step-by-step through the syllabus by way of videos, songs, quizzes, assignments and, of course, the Course Book so that by the end you are confident and keen to enter the exam to show off all you have learnt.
-And we should not forget the fun and joy of the Spanish classroom!
+Studying an iGCSE in Spanish at Emerald Sixth Form will lead you step-by-step through the syllabus by way of videos, songs, quizzes, assignments and, of course, the Course Book so that by the end you are confident and keen to enter the exam to show off all you have learnt.

-When you learn Spanish, you are joining an international community from Spain and all America, from South to North.
+When you learn Spanish, you are joining an international community from Spain and across many parts of the Americas, from South to North.